torvalamo/stdlib.js/README.md

     require('./stdlib') // changes all the prototypes

+Or you could specifically include just the ones you need.

+    require('./stdlib/String') // all string functions
+    require('./stdlib/Object/merge') // only the merge function

 The module itself doesn't return anything, and it should stay cached in the module system, so requiring it multiple times is not an issue.

 ### String